ucsdml/ucsdml.github.io/_posts/2021-10-24-interpretable-robust-trees.markdown

 We design our algorithm to learn a specific kind of decision tree --- [risk score](https://jmlr.org/papers/volume20/18-615/18-615.pdf).
-A risk score is composed of several conditions (e.g., $age \geq 75$), and each is matched with a weight, i.e., an integer.
+A risk score is composed of several conditions (e.g., $age \geq 75$), and each is matched with an integer weight.
 A score $s(x)$ of example $x$ is the weighted sum of all the satisfied conditions.
 The label is then $sign(s(x))$.